Last updated on November 19th, 2020 at 05:40 pm

 Change out of wet clothes.

-Always remove wet clothes as soon as possible.
+Another way to keep skin healthy is to always remove wet clothes as soon as possible.
 Not only do cold, wet clothes affect your body’s ability to regulate internal temperature, they can create friction that leads to uncomfortable and painful skin irritation.
 If getting wet is unavoidable, consider layering your clothing so you can shed wet outer layers quickly before they can soak through.

 Use a humidifier.